Justin Bieber almost single-handedly turned around Tim Hortons - KTVZ

 The Canadian coffee chain’s parent company, Restaurant Brands International, reported that sales rose 10.3% at stores open at least a year in the fourth quarter of 2021.
 That reversed a 11% decline for the same quarter a year ago.

-A limited-time donut hole line, called “Timbiebs Timbits” collection consisted of three donut flavors that was created by Bieber, including chocolate white fudge, sour cream chocolate chip, and birthday cake waffle.
+A limited-time donut hole line, called “Timbiebs Timbits” collection consisted of three donut flavors that was created by Bieber, including chocolate white fudge, sour cream chocolate chip, and birthday cake waffle, as well as branded merch.

+The Timbiebs promotion “was one of the more successful traffic-driving initiatives in recent memory and outperformed our internal expectations,” said RBI CEO Jose Cil during a Tuesday analyst call discussing the company’s financial results.

+The collaboration led to “unprecedented social engagement and increased appeal with younger guests,” said Cil.
+“I’m a Belieber,” he added, using the term coined by Bieber’s fans.
+“You can expect to see more from this exciting partnership in the year ahead.”

-“Doing a Tim Hortons collab has always been a dream of mine,” the Canadian singer said at the time, adding that he “grew up” eating at the chain.
+The Canadian singer said that “doing a Tim Hortons collab has always been a dream of mine,” when the partnership launched, adding that he “grew up” eating at the chain.

 McDonald’s jump-started the celebrity meal trend in 2020 and it became a boon for the brand.
 Other chains copied the trend, including Tim Hortons’ sister brand Burger King where sales in the US rose 2% in the fourth quarter.

 Restaurant Brands International owns Burger King, Tim Hortons, Popeyes.
 The company’s total fourth quarter revenue rose to $1.55 billion — up from $1.36 billion a year earlier.
-The stock was flat in premarket trading.
+The stock was up about 2% in premarket trading.

 The-CNN-Wire